nathanielrb/time-in-microKanren/paper.md

 title: Temporal Logic, µKanren, and a Time-Traveling RDF Database
 author:
 - Nathaniel Rudavsky-Brody
-abstract:
+abstract: By adding a temporal primitive to µKanren and adapting its interleaving search to account for simultaneity in linear time, we show how a system of temporal relational programming can be implemented.
+This system is then applied to a practical problem in distributed systems and linked data.
 ---

 # Introduction

-When using logical or relational programming to model or interact with stateful resources, it is convenient to have a way to reason about time.
+When using logical programming to model or interact with stateful resources or systems, it is convenient to have a way to reason about time.
+Temporal logic, and in particular linear temporal logic, has been formalized as a modal extension to predicate logic, and a number of implementations have been proposed as extensions to logical languages such as Prolog.

 Adding a temporal primitive to the miniKanren family of languages and adapting the interleaving search to account for the concepts of 'now' (simultaneity) and 'later' allows us to build tools for temporal reasoning that turn out to integrate quite well with the basic methods of relational programming.
-In addition to providing a way of controlling simultaneity and goal construction in miniKanren programs, they can be used to construct specific time-aware accessors to stateful data structures that leverage miniKanren's interleaving search.
+In addition to providing a way of controlling simultaneity and goal construction in miniKanren programs, they can be used to construct time-aware accessors to stateful data structures leveraging miniKanren's interleaving search.

-In the first two sections we show how such a system might be implemented, and sketch out some ideas on how it can be extended to support a full linear temporal logic.
-For clarity, we use µKanren^[Jason Hemann, Daniel P. Friedman. µKanren: A Minimal Functional Core for Relational Programming.] and in particular the original implementation^[https://github.com/jasonhemann/microKanren] which has the advantage of representing immature streams by procedures, leaving us free to use Scheme promises for time.
+In the first two sections we show how such a system can be implemented, and sketch out some ideas on how it might be extended to support a more complete linear temporal logic.
+In the final section, we turn to a real-world application in the domain of distributed systems and linked data.
+To keep the exposition simple, we use µKanren^[Jason Hemann, Daniel P. Friedman. µKanren: A Minimal Functional Core for Relational Programming.] and in particular the original implementation^[https://github.com/jasonhemann/microKanren] which has the advantage of using procedures to represent immature streams, leaving us free to use Scheme promises for time.
 In what follows, we assume a familiarity with its implementation, and only note modifications to the original code.
 The full code is presented in the Appendixes.

 # Time in µKanren

-µKanren defines two types of streams, mature and immature.
+µKanren defines two types of streams, mature (represented as a pair of a state and a stream) and immature (represented as a lambda expression).
 A third type, delayed streams, is introduced to represent goals that are delayed until a later point in time.
 We can represent delayed streams by Scheme promises, and construct them using a single temporal primitive `next`.
-(In a miniKanren where promises are used for immature streams, a custom record type can be used.)

-\clearpage

 ```
 (define-syntax next